 What are the costs of war?

 In some ways, the cost of war is arguably easy to measure.
-The U.S. war in Viet Nam, Laos and Cambodia totaled $843.63 billion (adjusted in recent dollars), the fourth most expensive war ever waged by the U.S.—after the Iraq War, at $1.01 trillion, and the War in Afghanistan, at $910.47 trillion.
+The U.S. war in Vietnam, Laos and Cambodia totaled $843.63 billion (adjusted in recent dollars), the fourth most expensive war ever waged by the U.S.—after the Iraq War, at $1.01 trillion, and the War in Afghanistan, at $910.47 billion.
 But this is too cursory an assessment, even while it exposes the excesses of 20th and 21st century militarism.

 We believe war is suffered by the living well beyond when the last weapons of combat are withdrawn at war’s end.